nushell/nushell.github.io/lang-guide/lang-guide.md

 Let's see the difference between them all of them:

-Assume that we have following code:
+Assume that we have following code

 ```nushell
 # demo.nu